Machine Learning: The Basics: Choosing the Learning Rate

-The choice of the step size $\alpha$ in the GD step \eqref{equ_def_GD_step} has a significant influence on the performance of Algorithm \ref{alg:gd_linreg}.
-If we choose the step size $\alpha$ too large, the GD steps \eqref{equ_def_GD_step} diverge (see Figure \ref{fig_small_large_alpha}-(b)) and in turn, Algorithm \ref{alg:gd_linreg} to fail in delivering an approximation of the optimal weight vector $\vw_{\rm opt}$ (see \eqref{equ_def_cost_linreg}).
-If we choose the step size $\alpha$ too small (see Figure \ref{fig_small_large_alpha}-(a)), the updates \eqref{equ_def_GD_step} make only very little progress towards approximating the optimal weight vector $\vw_{\rm opt}$.
-In many applications it is possible to repeat the GD steps only for a moderate number (e.g., when processing streaming data).
-Thus, if the GD step size is chosen to small, Algorithm \ref{alg:gd_linreg} will fail to deliver a good approximation of $\vw_{\rm opt}$ within an acceptable amount of computation time.
+If we choose the \gls{learnrate} $\lrate$ too small (see Figure \ref{fig_small_large_lrate}-(a)), the updates \eqref{equ_def_GD_step} make only very little progress towards approximating the optimal parameter vector $\overline{\weights}$.
+In applications that require real-time processing of data streams, it might be possible to repeat the \gls{gd} steps only for a moderate number.
+Thus If the \gls{learnrate} is chosen too small, Algorithm \ref{alg:gd_linreg} will fail to deliver a good approximation within an acceptable number of iterations (runtime of Algorithm \ref{alg:gd_linreg}).

-The optimal choice of the step size $\alpha$ of GD can be a challenging task and many sophisticated approaches have been proposed for its solution (see \cite[Chapter 8]{Goodfellow-et-al-2016}).
-We will restrict ourselves to a simple sufficient condition on the step size which guarantees convergence of the GD iterations $\vw^{(k)}$ for $k=1,2,\ldots$.
-If the objective function $f(\vw)$ is convex and smooth, the GD steps \eqref{equ_def_GD_step} converge to an optimum $\vw_{\rm opt}$ if the step size $\alpha$ satisfies \cite{nestrov04}
+Finding a (nearly) optimal choice for the \gls{learnrate} $\lrate$ of \gls{gd} can be a challenging task.
+Many sophisticated approaches for tuning the \gls{learnrate} of \gls{gdmethods} have been proposed \cite[Chapter 8]{Goodfellow-et-al-2016}.
+A detailed discussion of these approaches is beyond the scope of this book.
+We will instead discuss two sufficient conditions on the \gls{learnrate} which guarantee the convergence of the \gls{gd} iterations to the optimum of a smooth and convex objective function \eqref{equ_obj_emp_risk_GD}.